hyperledger/fabric-chaincode-node/docs/README.md

 ### Usage

-Implement a class that ends the `contract` class, a contsturctor is needed.
+Implement a class that ends the `contract` class, a constructor is needed.
 The other functions will be invokable functions of your Smart Contract

 ```javascript